common-workflow-language/cwl-website/content/about.md

 describe analysis pipelines in a portable and reusable manner.
 Common Workflow Language (CWL) is a family of standards for the description of command line tools and of workflows made with these standards.
+CWL is designed to meet the needs of data-intensive science, such as Bioinformatics, Medical Imaging, Astronomy, High Energy Physics, and Machine Learning.

 The CWL project delivers open standards, open-source code and an open community.